ronnymarca81/reyesms-web/README.md

-# 🧼 Reyes Maintenance Service Inc - Web Site
+# 🧼 Reyes Maintenance Service Inc – Web Site

-Reyes Maintenance Service Inc is a modern, responsive web application designed to streamline service inquiries for commercial cleaning and maintenance.
-Built with React, TypeScript, Vite, and Tailwind CSS, the app delivers a seamless user experience and professional polish that reflects the high standards of Reyes Maintenance Service Inc.
+A modern, responsive web application designed to streamline service inquiries for commercial cleaning and maintenance.
+Built with React, TypeScript, Vite, and Tailwind CSS, this app delivers a seamless experience across devices while reinforcing the company’s reputation for professionalism, reliability, and eco-conscious care.

-This application empowers potential clients to request quotes quickly and confidently, while reinforcing the company’s reputation for reliability, eco-conscious practices, and exceptional service.
-It features a dynamic, step-by-step form with live validation, branded email auto-replies, and scalable architecture for future service expansion.

-Whether accessed from desktop or mobile, the app ensures that every interaction feels clean, intuitive, and trustworthy—just like the spaces Reyes Maintenance Service Inc maintains.

 ---

 ## 🧼 Project Overview

-**Reyes Maintenance Service Inc – Quote Request App** empowers potential clients to request service quotes quickly and confidently.
+**Reyes Maintenance Service Inc – Web Site** empowers potential clients to request service quotes quickly and confidently.
 It features a dynamic, step-by-step form with live validation, branded auto-reply emails, and scalable architecture for future service expansion.

 As a locally owned and operated business serving Ottawa since 2008, Reyes Maintenance Service Inc. understands that a clean workspace is more than just appearance—it’s about creating a healthy, productive environment that leaves a lasting impression.
 This app reflects that philosophy, combining modern technology with thoughtful design to elevate every client interaction.